 |Taihar Chuluu Rock|

 Mysterious Taihar Chuluu Rock stands not far from Tsetserleg town.
-The rock is steep-sided pinnacle of granite with a height of 25 meters.
+The rock is the steep-sided pinnacle of granite with a height of 25 meters.
 It rises abruptly from the flat grassland in the basin of Tamir River.
 Locals worship the rock as a deity.
 There is no common agreement amongst geologists about the origin of this puzzling phenomenon, and it remains an enigma.

 |Lake Terhiin Tsagaan Nuur|